Prenatal DNA Sequencing

 Right now, Illumina’s medical genome lab takes orders only for adult DNA data, or for sick children.
 And its new subsidiary Verinata carries out only an improved version of fetal chromosome tests that are familiar to doctors.
 Even so, given the quick advance of prenatal DNA technology in the lab, Flatley thinks society may need some new laws.
 “What would help a lot is legislation that says you can’t do certain things,” he says.
 Partly, that argument is self-serving: a messy social debate is going to slow down genome sequencing.
 On the wall of the company cafeteria, next to a towering row of framed patents Illumina has won, hangs a newspaper article from 2009, in which Flatley is quoted as predicting that all newborns will have their genomes sequenced by 2019, six years from now.
 In it, the CEO struck a by now familiar note.
 The limits to the technology of DNA sequencing, and to his company’s prospects, “are sociological,” he said.
 The only constraints are “when and where people think it can be applied.”

-Hear more about gene sequencing at EmTech MIT.
+Keep up with the latest in gene sequencing at EmTech MIT.

 September 11-14, 2018